rjferguson21/dsgrid/README.md

+sudo docker run -d -p 0.0.0.0:49044:4444 rjferguson21/selenium sudo docker run -d -e GRID_IP=172.17.0.2 rjferguson21/chrome /home/chrome/run.sh
+sudo docker run -d -e GRID_IP=172.17.0.2 rjferguson21/firefox

 # Docker Selenium Grid

 CLI program for building and managing a Selenium Grid with Docker containers.
 Each browser node runs a single instance of the browser.
 I find this helpful when running Selenium tests in parallel.

 [View the Demo](http://asciinema.org/a/5879) Installation and Usage on Ubuntu Raring with Vagrant